"The Surrey ‘family’ is a happy one, with a friendly vibe for students of all races."

 I studied on Surrey’s Computer Science BSc course before moving to the USA, where I currently work as a Senior Software Engineer at Visa Inc in Texas.
 This is a very interesting role which involves me in working on designs and prototypes of new applications, improving code quality (focusing on back-end logic), and prototyping new mechanisms for deploying builds.

-I chose to come to Surrey for my undergraduate degree because I was intrigued by its extensive course content and well-established Department of Computer Science.
+I chose Surrey for my undergraduate degree because of the well-established computer science course, which had extensive content.
 I was also impressed with Surrey’s Professional Training placement year, which enables students to experience the real life corporate set-up very early in their career.

 The group projects which formed part of my course at Surrey proved to be a great way to learn about team-building.
 I reap the rewards every day be being able to work effectively as part of a team which grows and evolves together.